 (1) For the purposes of this Act, there shall be constituted a board having the name of The Library Board of Western Australia.

-[(1a) repealed]

 (2) The Board shall consist of 13 members including the Chairman and Vice Chairman.

-(3) Of the members of the Board, one shall be the person for the time being holding or acting in the office of chief executive officer of the department referred to in section 228 of the School Education Act 1999, one shall be the Permanent Head 2 of the Department for the Arts 3 and the remaining 11 shall be appointed by the Governor, of whom —
+(3) Of the members of the Board, one shall be the person for the time being holding or acting in the office of chief executive officer of the department referred to in section 228 of the School Education Act 1999, one shall be the chief executive officer 2 of the Department for the Arts 3 and the remaining 11 shall be appointed by the Governor, of whom —

 (a) 5 shall be nominated by the Minister; and